 Administrative Procedure - Protocols for Record Preservation and Development of Retention Schedules

 Legal Citations

 Each legal requirement in this procedure is followed by a citation to the controlling rule and/or statute.
-Citations in parenthesis indicate the location of a named law.
 For additional clarification regarding a requirement, the cited law should be reviewed.